julianxhokaxhiu/FFNx/docs/ff7/universal_buttons.md

 ## Packaging a button pack

-A distributable pack can contain this structure:
+A PNG-based distributable pack can contain this structure:

 ```text
 data\